CVaria/angular-tutorial/README.md

 Purpose of the tutorial is to summarise basic theory of angular into a practical coding example (It may be helpful if the reader is familiar with main angular concepts).

+npm install is needed in order to have node_modules folder created.

 Useful Links for studying

 General Tutorials (including setup):